KEINOS/go-argonize/README.md

     // Your strong and unpredictable password
     password := []byte("my password")

-    // Password hash your password
+    // Password hash your password.
+    // Note that once hashed, passwords cannot be recovered and can only be
+    // used to verify.
     hashedObj, err := argonize.Hash(password)
     if err != nil {
         log.Fatal(err)